-- Name1 The name of the destination network or host.
-This may be a symbolic name located in /etc/networks or /etc/hosts (or, if started after named(1M), known to the name server), or an Internet address specified in "dot" notation; see inet(3). - Name2 The name or address of the gateway to which messages should be forwarded. - Value A metric indicating the hop count to the destination host or network.
+Name1 The name of the destination network or host.
+This may be a symbolic name located in /etc/networks or /etc/hosts (or, if started after named(8), known to the name server), or an Internet address specified in warded.

+"dot" notation; see inet(3n).

+Name2 The name or address of the gateway to which messages should be for-

+Value A metric indicating the hop count to the destination host or network.